SwiftGust/Devguide/starting-installing-linux.md

 There is a an external set of documentation for Snapdragon Flight toolchain and SW setup and verification:
 [ATLFlightDocs](https://github.com/ATLFlight/ATLFlightDocs/blob/master/README.md)
+And If you have Snapdragon Flight Kit, Refer these documents of Basic Guides for User, Developers and How to use cameras, etc : [Intrinsyc Documents](http://support.intrinsyc.com/projects/snapdragon-flight/documents)

 Messages from the DSP can be viewed using mini-dm.